What can you clean with CLR?

 How long should I leave CLR on the stain for?

-We recommend you do not leave on the stain for longer than a few minutes.
+We recommend you do not leave on the stain for longer than a two to three minutes.
 Do not leave CLR on the stain and walk away from it.
 Always rinse thoroughly.

 Can I use CLR on my car (radiator, window etc)?